-Professor accused of taking flammables into cathedral dies
+Prisoner freed because of virus dies without psych care

-NEW YORK (AP) - A college instructor who was accused last year of carrying gasoline and lighters into St. Patrick’s Cathedral in New York has died, his lawyer said.
+NEW YORK (AP) - A man who was arrested for carrying gasoline and lighters into St. Patrick’s Cathedral in New York died by suicide after he was released from a secure psychiatric hospital where the coronavirus was spreading, his lawyer said.

-Marc Lamparello died by suicide April 17, attorney Christopher DiLorenzo said Thursday.
-Lamparello had been released from a secure psychiatric hospital last month because of the spread of the coronavirus.
+Marc Lamparello, a former college professor, died April 17, attorney Christopher DiLorenzo said Thursday.
+Lamparello had been released from the Mid-Hudson Forensic Psychiatric Center in New Hampton, New York, last month.

+His death illustrates one potential risk of an ongoing campaign to release prisoners in order to protect them from the virus - some inmates have mental health problems and won’t necessarily receive services outside prison walls.

+After being released from state custody, Lamparello “languished without therapeutic treatment,” DiLorenzo said.

-Lamparello, 38, of Hasbrouck Heights, New Jersey, was arrested April 17, 2019, after entering the landmark St. Patrick’s Cathedral carrying two cans of gasoline, lighter fluid and butane lighters, officials said.
+Lamparello, 38, of Hasbrouck Heights, New Jersey, was arrested April 17, 2019, after entering the landmark cathedral carrying two cans of gasoline, lighter fluid and butane lighters, officials said.

 He had been arrested at the Basilica of the Sacred Heart in New Jersey earlier in the week and had booked a flight to Rome, authorities said.

 A Manhattan judge found Lamparello mentally unfit for trial after his arrest.
-He had been expected to enter mental health court after being rehabilitated at the Mid Hudson Forensic Center and later evaluated by special court staff, who recommended his participation in the program.
+He had been expected to enter mental health court after receiving treatment at the Mid Hudson Forensic Center and later evaluated by special court staff, who recommended his participation in the program.

-But DiLorenzo said that after being released from the Mid Hudson center last month, Lamparello “languished without therapeutic treatment.”

 Prosecutors said Lamparello, who had taught philosophy as an adjunct professor at Lehman College in New York City and Seton Hall University in New Jersey, spent a considerable amount of time surveilling St. Patrick’s.